 15 YEARS AGO THIS MONTH

-Published by Rick on Tagged UncategorizedIn what may have been my last dive into a truly foreign culture, I was booked for two weeks in the last week of January 2009, in Johannesburg, South Africa.
-This was an education for me since I was American and thus had very little idea of all that had gone down there over the previous 40 years or so.
+Published by Rick on Tagged UncategorizedIn what may have been my last venture into a truly foreign culture, I was booked for two weeks in January 2009, in Johannesburg, South Africa.
+This was an education for me since what had gone down there in the 70s wasn’t covered much by American news.
 This trip would turn out to be more eye-opening than any road trip I had ever taken before or since.
-It was a combination of relief that I never had to endure what so many did in this country coupled with my sorrow learning about what they endured.
+It was a combination of relief that I never had to face what went on in this country coupled with my sorrow learning about what the people endured.

-But there was comedy too, so let’s talk about that first.
+I was there to do comedy, so let’s talk about that first.
 I had shows on Wednesday through Sunday for two weeks, with shows in two different venues on Friday and Saturday.
 The club was in the Eastern part of the city, and there were local acts that went on, different ones each night, though the same emcee every night, who I got along really well with.
-One of the locals who performed went by a single name, and in his performance, he had a similar pop in his pronunciation of certain consonants that I remembered from the wonderful 1980 film “The Gods Must Be Crazy,” which spotlighted the middle African Bushmen.
-Most of the acts went for pretty generic topics, and it helped that the audiences were familiar with the all the acts I parodied.
+One of the locals who performed went by a single (very African) name, and in his performance, he had a similar pop in his pronunciation of certain consonants that I remembered from the 1980 film “The Gods Must Be Crazy,” which centered around the African Bushmen.
+Most of the other acts went for pretty generic topics, and for me, the audiences were familiar with the all the acts I parodied.

 On Fridays and Saturdays, I had an early gig in the Western part of Jo’burg, at a club where the act I had to follow was a revue with topless women on stage dancing behind a very gay crooner.
 The comedy show went on only a few minutes after the revue was done.
-It meant me standing waiting in the wings to go on (I was the only comedy act here other than the emcee) while the dancers were changing only a few feet away.
+It meant me standing waiting in the wings to go on (I was the only comedy act on the bill) while the dancers were changing only a few feet away.
 On one night I was admonished by one of their managers for being too close to the girls and I should move away.
-I thought this absurd, as they had just shown their boobies to a roomful of strangers, then in the presence of a single man with a guitar, they become shy.
+I thought this absurd, as they had just shown their boobies to a roomful of strangers, then in the presence of a single man with a guitar, they become shy (For obvious reasons, I’m reminded of Trump bragging about a teen beauty pageant that, because he owned the pageant, he felt he could walk into the girls’ dressing room whenever he felt like it, and regardless of what state of undress the girls were in).
 One night I needed to use the loo, and the only one close by was the one in the girls’ section.
-I had to do a long soliloquy as to how urgent this was, and there was no ulterior motive other than I didn’t want to piss myself on stage, The crooner came in handy as he escorted me through the group of abruptly modest young ladies.
+I had to do a long soliloquy as to how urgent this was, and that I didn’t want to piss myself on stage, The crooner came in handy as he escorted me through the group of suddenly modest young ladies.

-Now back to comedy.
-Actually the strip club crowd was very appreciative, probably about 200 people per show.
+As for comedy, the strip club crowd was very appreciative, probably about 200 people per show.
 What I found most interesting was at every show there were young aspiring comics who were there just to watch my act.
 Most of them were in their early 20’s, and overly impressed by me being American.
-A couple of them had never met an American before.
-But it floored me to look out on some nights and see them doubled over in laughter at almost everything I said or did.
-Really, you think I’M that funny?
+Some of them had never met an American before.
+It floored me to look out on some nights and see them doubled over in laughter at almost everything I said or did.
 Also giving me support was a 74-year-old who emceed a couple nights and was born in England.
 I’m only 10 months shy of reaching that same age, but this guy looked like what I would have perceived as an old man.
 Certainly some look at me as elderly, as people often give up their seats on public transport for me and have for several years now.

 The guy that emceed at the Eastern club respected me enough that he gave me a musical assignment of sorts.
 There was a newly elected president, Jacob Zuma, who would be taking office in May.
 He had some credentials that Trump would envy, e.g. father of at least 20 and married five times.
 While his politics were mostly to the left, he still was pushing for a song to become a national anthem whose title (I think it was “Chi Chi Ua) basically meant “load up your guns.”
 The emcee thought it would be funny if I wrote a parody of that song.
 I took it a different direction, interpreting the song as if it was done by Smokey Robinson, whose music and voice was probably the antithesis of anything even hinting at violence.
 It didn’t kill (wrong choice of words) but didn’t bomb either, considering it was something I knew little about.